juanlizarazo/chat-electron-client/README.md

 ## Stack

 Electron wrapping copy of static assets (html/css/js) from web version.
-It connects to web version server through sockets (socket.io).
+It connects to web version server through sockets (socket.io), in other words, you need an internet connection.

 ## Run from source with electron